waynecen/quizzical/README.md

 Multiple choice trivia with a variety of categories and difficulty settings.

 ## 🏃 Motivation & Challenges
-This project was created to practice using React alongside an API (OpenTriviaDB) and component library (HeadlessUI).
+This project was created to practice using a frontend framework (React), alongside a public API (OpenTriviaDB), and component library (HeadlessUI).
+This project presented a series of tough challenges from configuring the API call based on the dropdown options to configuring the "data" to work with HeadlessUI.

 #### Configuring the API request:
 ```javascript